nastapasta/nastia-design/notes/evolution-vs-vision.md

 phase: 🌱 Seedling
 layout: note-layout.html
 ---
-*Disclaimer. – Introduction. - Historical context: Artisan, visionary, team player. - Impact: Consequences for designers, users, and design culture. - Future implications: "Two-tier" design*

-<div class="medium-divider"></div>

 ## Disclaimer
-I’m speaking primarily from a product design perspective — a discipline that blends visual design, interaction, tech, psychology, and more.
-This is for designers, product folks, and anyone curious about where design is headed.
+*I’m speaking primarily from a product design perspective — a discipline that blends visual design, interaction, tech, psychology, and more.
+This is for designers, product folks, and anyone curious about where design is headed.*

 <div class="medium-divider"></div>

 ## Introduction